Why AI Sermon Transcripts Are Hurting Your Ministry's Credibility

 I’m serious.
 Before you read another word, open a new tab, go to your church website, find one of your sermon transcript pages, and read the first two minutes.

-If you’re using an AI transcription tool or a cheap transcription service, there is a very good chance that what you find is going to surprise you.
+If you’re using an AI transcription tool or a cheap transcription service, there’s a very good chance that what you find is going to surprise you.
 And not in a good way.

 I’ve been transcribing sermons professionally for nearly two decades.
 I’ve worked with some of the most well-known voices in Christian ministry and leadership, people who are meticulous about the quality of everything they put their name on.
 Their books are excellent.
 Their websites are beautifully designed.
 Their social media is carefully crafted.
 Every detail reflects the standard they’ve set for their ministry.